MartaLucea/MartaLucea/README.md

 -->
 ### 🎓 Web Application Development Student (DAWe) at ITB Barcelona.

 I am passionate about programming and creating efficient solutions.
-Currently, I'm studing in the course DAWe in the Institut tecnològic of Barcelona.
+Currently, I'm studing in the course DAWe in the Institut Tecnològic de Barcelona .

 The main objective is to apply the acquired knowledge to build solid and innovative projects.